This article will help you:

-For the states identified above that have existing consumer protection laws further limiting the scope of how far back records can be searched, the question of “what defines X years” can be challenging.
-For example, California is a seven-year scope-limit state.
-That said, "seven years" can be defined three different ways in California:
+For these states limiting the scope of how far back records can be searched or reported, the question of “what defines X years” can be complex to answer.
+For example, "seven years" could be defined as:

-- Seven years from the date of disposition (conviction)
+- Seven years from the date of disposition (like the conviction date); or

-- Seven years from when the person was released from jail/prison
+- Seven years from when the person was released from incarceration.

-Depending on the availability of information, the seven-year counting period usually begins on the latest of these occurrences.
+Depending on the availability of information, the seven-year counting period often begins on the later of these occurrences.

-Can the scope of a search change based on industry?
+Can the lookback of a search or what is reportable change based on industry?

-Certain regulated industries, such as Transportation Network Companies (TNCs), are required to enhance their search scope outside of the standard seven-year search.
-This extends to states that have a scope limitation.
-These searches are referred to as “indefinite lookback” searches, whereby records are searched using both publicly available methods, as well as requesting searches of indexed and/or archived public records of the court.
-Indefinite lookback searches vary from county to county with respect to what can be retrieved (for example, blind search vs. known record).
+Certain regulated industries, such as Transportation Network Companies (TNCs), may be required to enhance their search scope to the adult lifetime of an individual and may be exempt from state rules limiting the searching or reporting of information to seven years.
+These searches are referred to as “indefinite lookback” searches.
+Indefinite lookback searches can vary from county to county with respect to what can be retrieved.

-We recommend that you consult with counsel to review any and all existing policies, procedures and compliance requirements as it pertains to industry-specific lookback requirements of criminal record searches.
+We recommend that you consult with your counsel to review your policies, procedures and compliance requirements as it pertains to industry-specific lookback requirements of criminal record searches.